multycloud/multy-docs/docs/getting-started.md

 curl https://raw.githubusercontent.com/multycloud/multy/main/install.sh | sh
 ```

-List all your resources by running (or `MULTY_API_KEY` environment variable):
+List all your resources by running (API key can be passed through the `MULTY_API_KEY` environment variable):

 ```bash
 multy list --api_key=xxx
 ```

-You can also remove a resource from Multy.
-This won't destroy the underlying resources from your cloud provider.
+Run the command below to remove a resource from Multy (this won't destroy the underlying resources from your cloud provider):
-To remove a resource, run:

 ```bash
 multy delete resource_id --api_key=xxx